Sausalito Fireworks, Picnic & Parade July 4

 Every year as the first explosions light up the sky a long line of would-be watchers trails down Bridgeway, with zero chance of parking before the show is over.
 Please arrive early so you’re not one of them!

 Whatever you do, don’t park in restricted residential areas.
 A lot of parking tickets get written on July 4 in Sausalito when late arrivals panic and park where visitor parking is not permitted, so read posted signs carefully.
-If you’re in a residential neighborhood and the sign says “residential permit required” it is almost certain that you’ll get a ticket for parking there on the 4th of July.
+All of the Sausalito residential neighbors have restricted parking laws for visitors.
+If you’re in a residential neighborhood and the sign says “residential permit required” it is very likely that you’ll get a ticket for parking there on the 4th of July — read everything on each sign so you know where 2 hour parking is OK and where it’s not.

 One year we saw a late-arriving visitor who’d decided to just block the driveway of one of our editors’ neighbors in Old Town…. with the homeowner’s car still in the driveway!
-Sausalito PD was already there as we walked by, and that must have been an expensive ticket.
+Sausalito PD was already there as we walked by after the fireworks, and that must have been an expensive ticket.

 Step Two: Watching the Sausalito Fireworks